1. Definitions and Interpretation

-“Access Criteria” means the access criteria and any specific requirements as may be applicable for accessing and receiving the relevant Services as published by UCAS on its website or otherwise made available and updated from time to time.
+“Access Criteria” means the access criteria and any specific requirements as may be applicable for accessing and receiving the relevant Services as published by UCAS and updated from time to time.

 “Administration Fee” means such reasonable fees as UCAS may specify from time to time for specified administration or account activity.

 “Adviser Guide” means the Adviser Guide, admissions manuals or guides or equivalent as may be applicable for each Scheme as updated and reissued by UCAS in each year and/or otherwise published on the UCAS website.

 “Agreement” includes these Terms of Service, the Adviser Guide applicable to the relevant Services and any agreement executed by the parties containing the details of particular Services to be provided to the Customer by UCAS.

 “Applicant” means a person who has submitted an Application.

 “Applicant Data” means all data and information relating to an Applicant including their Personal Data and any documentation uploaded as part of an Application.